-(b) Excluding Personal Goodwill.
-This article proposed that the first step in excluding personal goodwill is to remove the factor of knowledge, skill and experience from the goodwill determination by including that factor in the adjustment made to normalize the owner's historical compensation.
-The remainder of the goodwill can then be divided into relationship-based personal goodwill and commercial or enterprise goodwill.
+- 2. Determining Personal Goodwill.
+This Article proposed that the first step in determining personal goodwill is to remove the factor of knowledge, skill and experience from the goodwill determination by including that factor in the adjustment made to normalize the owner's historical compensation.
+The remainder of the goodwill can then be divided into relationship-based personal goodwill and commercial or enterprise goodwill. - a.
 Adjusting for Knowledge, Skill and Experience.
-It is a thesis of this article that, in using an excess earnings approach to valuing a business, the best way to account for the knowledge, skill, and experience component of personal goodwill is to adjust the level of reasonable compensation attributed to the owner.
+It is a thesis of this Article that, in using an excess earnings approach to valuing a business, the best way to account for the knowledge, skill, and experience component of personal goodwill is to adjust the level of reasonable compensation attributed to the owner.
 Dietrich, Identifying and Measuring Personal Goodwill in a Professional Practice, CPA EXPERT Spring 2005) [reprinted in the Dietrich Segregating article, p.
 30-16] ("... some portion of the personal goodwill issue can often be minimized by properly addressing reasonable compensation").
-A highly skilled, experienced professional perhaps is entitled to be credited with a higher level of compensation in national compensation surveys.
-For example, in a survey of all physicians, including all years of practice, an experienced physician would tend toward a higher percentile than younger physicians, and a specialist would tend toward a higher percentile than nonspecialists. physician in question is board certified, and the survey data reflects compensation of similar specialists, then a high level of skill may be assumed for all, and perhaps no special consideration of pushing the physician to the higher median levels is warranted, in that the level of skill is already expressed in the survey data.
+A highly skilled, experienced professional perhaps is entitled to a higher level of compensation in national compensation surveys.
+For example, in a survey of all physicians, including all years of practice, an experienced physician would tend toward a higher percentile than younger physicians, and a specialist would tend toward a higher percentile than nonspecialists.
+If the physician in question is board certified, and the survey data reflects compensation of similar specialists, then a high level of skill may be assumed for all, and perhaps no special consideration of pushing the physician to the higher median levels is warranted, in that the level of skill is already expressed in the survey data.
 At any rate, in normalizing the seller's historical compensation, a compensation level will be reached that should permit the business to hire a replacement employee with knowledge, skill and experience comparable to the Seller's with no adverse effect on profitability.

+b.
 Profits Tied to the Seller.
-Until tools are developed to value the business's human and organizational capital, we are stuck with goodwill that is partially enterprise and partially personal goodwill.
-The personal goodwill of the selling owner can best be measured by projecting the reduction in profits to the business that will occur after the seller leaves the business, or competes with it.
-If profits decline after the sale, and all other factors remain the same, then the amount of reduced profit is a measure of the personal goodwill of the seller.
+It is another thesis of this Article that the relationship-based component of personal goodwill can best be measured by projecting the reduction in profits to the business that will occur after the seller leaves the business, or competes with it.
+If profits decline after the sale, and all other factors remain the same, then the amount of reduced profit is a measure of the relationship-based portion of the personal goodwill of the seller.
 This assumption is weakened in instances where the buyer brings personal goodwill to the business to replace the lost personal goodwill of the seller.

 Mark Dietrich says that the lost-profits approach to determining personal goodwill is equivalent to the method of determining the value of a covenant not to compete.
 The Dietrich Segregating article p.

 30-5 ("Measuring profits attributable to the seller is analogous to determining personal goodwill versus the enterprise (business) 'goodwill' or intangible value").
 According to Dietrich, in determining the value of a covenant not to compete, the valuator must prepare an "alternate valuation" of the business, assuming that the seller leaves the business and competes with it.
 The Dietrich Segregating article, p.
 30-5.
 The difference between the normal business valuation (assuming a continuation of historical profitability) and the alternate valuation is the value of the covenant not to compete.
 Where the seller leaves the business but does not intend to compete (death, retirement, relocation to another market), the "alternate valuation" would be made on the assumption that the seller leaves without competing.